This page focuses on work regulations and restrictions related to your Student visa.

-You are entitled to work during your studies, as long as the wording on your visa does not prohibit it.
-See an immigration adviser if this does not appear on your visa - contact details are on Immigration advice.
+If you are on a course of 6 months or longer, you are entitled to work (paid and unpaid) during your studies, as long as the wording on your visa (visa vignette and/or BRP) does not prohibit it.
+Contact an Immigration Adviser if this does not appear on your visa - contact details are on Immigration advice.

 If you are not allowed to work, your visa will be endorsed 'No work' or 'Employment prohibited'.

-Students studying below degree level, for example at Foundation, Pre-Masters or pre-sessional English level, should note that they are only permitted to work for 10 hours a week during term time, although they can work full-time during vacation periods.
+Students studying below degree level, for example at Foundation, Pre-Masters or pre-sessional English level, are allowed to work (paid and unpaid) a maximum of 10 hours a week during term time and full-time during vacation periods.

-There are restrictions on working for Tier 4 visa holders.
+There are restrictions on working for Tier 4/Student Visa holders.

-Under the Tier 4 rules you may not:
+Under the Tier 4/Student Visa rules you may not:

-These rules are not straightforward, particularly those relating to business activity, which could include prohibiting Tier 4 visa holders from working for their own business in the UK even if the business is based outside the UK.
+These rules are not straightforward, particularly those relating to business activity, which could include prohibiting Tier 4/Student Visa holders from working for their own business in the UK even if the business is based outside the UK.
 If you are at all uncertain, contact an Immigration Adviser - see Immigration advice for contact details.

 As an international student it is important that you understand the difference between unpaid work (which counts as part of your permitted 20 hours) and genuine volunteering (which doesn't).

-If you are unsure about anything, contact an Immigration Adviser - see Immigration advice for details.
+If you are unsure about anything regarding your work restrictions, contact an Immigration Adviser - see Immigration advice for details.

 Important points about your right to work